MichalOpoka/ecfr/cfr/title-44-Emergency-Management-Assistance/chapter-I-Federal-Emergency-Management-Agency-Department-Homeland-Security/subchapter-B-Insurance-Hazard-Mitigation/part-59-General-Provisions/subpart-A-General/section-59.1.md

 *Curvilinear Line* means the border on either a FHBM or FIRM that delineates the special flood, mudslide (i.e., mudflow) and/or flood-related erosion hazard areas and consists of a curved or contour line that follows the topography.

-*Deductible* means the fixed amount or percentage of any loss covered by insurance which is borne by the insured prior to the insurer's liability.
+*Deductible* means the amount of an insured loss that is the responsibility of the insured and that is incurred before any amounts are paid for the insured loss under the insurance policy.

 *Developed area* means an area of a community that is: